 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-The latest heart-breaking exposé of the live-export industry shows the horrifying conditions endured by nearly 64,000 sheep sent from Fremantle to the Middle East aboard the Awassi Express– a vessel run by Australia's largest sheep exporter, Emanuel Exports – in August 2017.
-Approximately 2,400 of the animals died from heat stress.
+The latest heart-breaking exposé of the live-export industry shows the horrifying conditions endured by nearly 64,000 sheep sent from Fremantle to the Middle East aboard the Awassi Express – a vessel run by Australia's largest sheep exporter, Emanuel Exports.
+Approximately 2,400 of the animals died from heat stress, prompting an Australian government review.

 © Jo-Anne McArthur / We Animals